MicrosoftDocs/quantum-docs/articles/optimization-binary-optimization.md

 between variables $x_{i_1},x_{i_2},\ldots,x_{i_n}$.
 We can interpret the variables to be (on) the nodes and their interactions as the edges of an underlying graph.
-Note that each of $J_{i_1i_2\ldots i_n}$ is a symmetric tensor since any permutaion of the indices will leave the corresponding term in the above objective function unchanged, the reason being that such a permutation is equivalent to a reshuffling of the $x_i$ values.
+Note that each of $J_{i_1i_2\ldots i_n}$ is a symmetric tensor since any permutation of the indices will leave the corresponding term in the above objective function unchanged, the reason being that such a permutation is equivalent to a reshuffling of the $x_i$ values.
 In terms with an even number of variables, the diagonal terms